sahilrajput03/learn-express/learn-node/process-management/switch-process-manager/README.md

 # SPM - Switch Process Manager

+Switch Process manager is a process manager with a kill switch.

 Run the file `spm-initializer.js` via running command --- `nps`.

 It is a cross platform solution because this project only uses apis of nodejs.